clux/facemaulers/deities/orcus.md

 # Orcus
 syrgaul + tameraut undead crew (wants to rule the seas)

+## Undying Soul Attack
 Attacked by [[undying-soul]] in a rapid mage attack.
 Boat now floating in the sea.

+Happened at sea after the Tameraut had gone down.
+But same place.
+Irae dropped bits of herself into the ocean (it melded with magic components of the tameraut later).

+That's why Irae's phylactery is portable from the Pit of Hatred.
+Tameraut had magic capabilities embedded in the ship.
+Malfunctioning in water.

+Why could they enter a portal underwater?
+Entered into low water side and portal somehow does not respect pressure.

 ## Orcus's Ship
 Watches over the seas near the rift.
 Will attack anyone who's been on the island to erase notices.